 Some patients will do very well with conservative treatments (medication, therapy, etc.) and activity modifications while others may ultimately benefit from a surgical procedure.
 Either way, the injection allows for both diagnostic information to be collected as well as the opportunity to prepare an individual physically for the best possible rehab experience post op.

 In addition to needle guidance for injections, ultrasound also gives us the ability to aspirate joints, morel lesions, bursal fluid, cystic lesions, and any other fluid collection around the hip area.
 The aspirated fluid can then be sent to the lab for assessment for underlying pathologic conditions.

-Below are examples of ultrasound guided procedures commonly performed at NHI.
+Below are examples of ultrasound guided procedures commonly performed at NSMOC.